Top 10 Largest Warships in the World of All Time

 Country: China

-The design of the carrier was undertaken by the Nevskoye Planning and Design Bureau.
-The ship was laid down as Riga at Shipyard 444 (now Nikolayev South) in Mykolaiv, Ukraine on December 6, 1985.
-Launched on December 4, 1988, the carrier was renamed Varyag (Varangian) in late 1990, after the famous Russian cruiser.
+The Nevskoye Planning and Design Bureau was in charge of designing the carrier.
+On December 6, 1985, the ship Riga was laid down at Shipyard 444 (now Nikolayev South) in Mykolaiv, Ukraine.
+The carrier, which had its launch on December 4, 1988, was renamed Varyag (Varangian) in late 1990 in honor of the well-known Russian cruiser.

 5. Indian-Modified Kiev-Class Carrier